asadsid95/res_mgmt/README.md

  - unit occupied by one resident

- - 3 types of parcels; no limit on unit; reminder sent to user after 24h of no-pickup
+ - 3 types of parcels; no limit on unit; reminder sent to user after 2 days of no-pickup

  - Able to add package(s) received for each unit
  - Unit numbers who have picked the parcel today